RESEARCH & INNOVATION

 Making AI-driven learning actually work.

 Decades ago, Benjamin Bloom showed that one-to-one tutoring produces learning gains two standard deviations beyond conventional instruction, and challenged the field to achieve those results at scale.
-Despite years of educational technology, most digital interventions still fall far short.
-A growing body of research, including our own, points to why: personalization fails without the right infrastructure underneath it.
+Despite decades of innovation in educational technology, most digital interventions still fall far short.
+A growing body of research, including our own, points to why: personalization fails without the right data and algorithmic infrastructure underneath it.

 Effective personalization requires comprehensive, research-grounded knowledge models: granular maps of what there is to know in a domain, with the precursor and successor relationships among concepts explicitly encoded, so that a system can determine what a learner knows, doesn’t know, and is most ready to learn next.
 We develop the theory of these models, build them, and test them in rigorous field studies.
 Our findings to date suggest that systems built on this architecture can produce learning gains several times larger than typical edtech effects (Betts, Ryon, & Laski, 2026).